tomas-abrahamsson/gpb/README.md

 In the Erlang shell, the `rr("x.hrl")` reads record definitions, and the `v(-1)` references a value one step earlier in the history.

-Mapping of protocol buffer datatypes to erlang
+Mapping of protocol buffer datatypes to Erlang
 ----------------------------------------------

 <table>